-To help Berkeley Law students pay for their legal education,we offer a number of scholarships provided by sources including the law school itself, the University of California, the U.S. government, and private organizations and agencies.
-Students are encouraged to seek out as much scholarship funding as possible in order to minimize their borrowing.
+To help Berkeley Law students pay for their legal education, a number of awards are available from sources including the law school itself, the University of California, the U.S. government, and private organizations and agencies.
+Students are encouraged to seek out as much scholarship funding as possible in order to minimize borrowing.

-Click here for information on the application process and timeline for the Berkeley Law scholarships available to entering students and a few examples of awards offered in the past.
+The Entering Student Scholarships and Gift Aid website provides the application process and timeline for the Berkeley Law scholarships, grants, and fellowships available to entering students.
+This page will also explain the criteria used to determine award eligibility as well as a few examples of awards offered in the past.

-The Berkeley Law Financial Aid Office administers several supplemental scholarships for continuing JD students.
-Most are awarded based on the student’s financial need as reflected on the FAFSA and institutional applications, as well as on particular criteria for each scholarship.
-The application period is announced each spring by e-mail.
-Click here for descriptions of the Berkeley Law Scholarships.
+The Berkeley Law Financial Aid Office administers several supplemental scholarships for continuing JD students, called continuing student scholarships.
+These scholarships are typically donor-funded and have particular eligibility criteria.
+The application period is announced each spring/summer by e-mail.

 Where To Send Private Scholarship Checks:

-- Private scholarship checks for Berkeley Law students should be made out to ‘UC Regents’ and can be mailed to: Law Office of Financial Aid, 226 Boalt Hall, University of California, Berkeley, California 94720-7220.
+- Private scholarship checks for Berkeley Law students should be made out to ‘UC Regents’ and can be mailed to: Law Office of Financial Aid, 226 Law Building, University of California, Berkeley, California 94720-7220.
 Please include the student ID (if possible), term/s for which the scholarship is intended, and the student’s full name with any check to prevent significant delays in processing.